Preserving spreading dynamics and information flow in complex network reduction: Experimental results and discussion

-For ER and BA networks, Fig.~\ref{Fig:2}(a) explores the relationship between the relative size of the average degree $\langle k \rangle_s / \langle k \rangle_0$ in the residual network (i.e., subnetwork) and the node removal ratio $q$ under the NRDC process.
+For ER and BA networks, Figure~\ref{Fig:2}(a) explores the relationship between the relative size of the average degree $\langle k \rangle_s / \langle k \rangle_0$ in the residual network (i.e., subnetwork) and the node removal ratio $q$ under the NRDC$_{+}$ process.
 Here, $\langle k \rangle_s$ denotes the average degree of the residual network, while $\langle k \rangle_0$ represents that of the original network.
 The results show that during node removal, the average degree of ER random networks exhibits a significant decreasing trend, whereas that of BA scale-free networks remains nearly constant.
-Furthermore, Fig.~\ref{Fig:2}(b) investigates the dependence of the relative size of the LCC $S_{LCC}$ on the node removal ratio $q$, where $S_{LCC} = N_{LCC} / N$ and $N_{LCC}$ is the number of nodes in the LCC.
-It is observed that BA scale-free networks maintain good connectivity, with the resulting subnetworks remaining connected throughout the node removal process.
+Furthermore, Figure~\ref{Fig:2}(b) investigates the dependence of the relative size of the LCC $S_{LCC}$ on the node removal ratio $q$, where $S_{LCC} = N_{LCC} / N$ and $N_{LCC}$ is the number of nodes in the LCC.
+It is observed that BA scale-free networks maintain good connectivity in the node removal process.
 ER random networks also exhibit relatively good connectivity, becoming disconnected only at higher values of $q$.
 When the subnetwork is disconnected, the LCC of the subnetwork is treated as a new subgraph for further analysis in subsequent studies.